-Subtask 3.1 Intelligent Transportation System Operations & Implementation Plan Coordination Work Task Budget: \$4,250 (FHWA MPO Planning Funds, \$3,000; FTA MPO Transit Planning Funds, \$1,000; RVMPO Dues, \$250)
+Subtask 3.1 Intelligent Transportation System Operations & Implementation Plan Coordination Work Task Budget: \$12,000 FHWA MPO Planning Funds, \$3,000 FTA 5303 Metropolitan Planning Funds, \$7,000 RVMPO Dues, \$250 In-Kind Match, \$1,750

 The RVMPO will continue to maintain the 2004 ITS Deployment Plan and Architecture (see online, http://rvmpo.org/Page.asp?NavID=26) and coordinate its implementation.
-The Rogue Valley ITS committee will meet as the group and staff agree is necessary to review plan updates, ITS developments, funding opportunities and other issues identified by the committee.
+The Rogue Valley ITS committee will meet to review plan updates, ITS developments, funding opportunities and other issues identified by the committee.
 Staff will continue making software and format updates in coordination with FHWA.
-Additionally, the plan will be reviewed to determine whether an update is needed
+Additionally, the plan will be reviewed to determine whether an update is needed.

-- Up-to-Date RVITS plan and architecture - ITS project grant research and applications, other implementation assistance - RVITS Working Group consultations/meetings; agendas, minutes, meeting materials - Maintain ITS project record - Memo to TAC and Policy Committee on updating plan.
+- Up-to-Date RVITS plan and architecture - ITS project grant research and applications, other implementation assistance - RVITS Working Group consultations/meetings; agendas, minutes, meeting materials - Maintain ITS project record - Staff training - Create an ITS action plan (for updating the plan)